Frequently Asked Questions

 How will it look if I get laser hair removal on my butt, but not my legs?

 A lot of patients ask about this.
 We recommend buzzing 2-3 inches below the butt with a trimmer at a medium length to create a fade.
 Once patients try this method, they’re usually very into this natural-looking aesthetic.
 It compliments speedos and boy shorts well, too.
 It just requires some experimentation to find the right trimmer (and length) for you.

 I want to get laser hair removal for my pubes, but I don’t want to be completely hairless.
 Is this possible?

 Yes.
-Our Aesthetic Nurse can customize the shape and style of your pubes however you want.
+Our Aesthetic Nurse Practitioner can customize the shape and style of your pubes however you want.
 Some people will leave hair above, but like to get the inner legs done since this area is more prone to ingrown hairs and razor burns.
 Regardless of your aesthetic preferences, just let us know and we’ll customize your treatment to your preference.

 I’ve had laser hair removal before, but it didn’t work.
 Is your service any different?

 It depends.
-There are a lot of medspas and clinics using outdated lasers.
+There are a lot of medspas and clinics using outdated machines.
 We still sometimes hear about some places using IPL machines, which are not actually designed for laser hair removal.
 Here at Bespoke Surgical, we use the Alexandrite and Yag Duo laser, which is the gold standard machine for laser hair removal.
 What this means is we can fully customize the settings to your skin and hair type to deliver the best results possible.